jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_3.rst

         def test_what_is_true(self):

-  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>` for all of them
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>` for all of them

   .. code-block:: shell